 Estimated annual concentrations and loads for ammonium show a different pattern than that of nitrate (Figures 5C and 5D).
 There is a rapid decline in both concentration and load during the initial modeling period (in 1979, with the highest of concentration and load estimated at 0.2 mg-N/L, and 2.7 million kg-N/year respectively) followed by a continuous gradual decline in concentration and load to 2019.
 Variation in estimated flow normalized ammonium concentrations are low reflected in the narrow 90% confidence band (figures 9C and 9D).
-Trends in ammonium concentrations and loads were “highly likely” to be decreasing over the 1970-2019 period to about 0.17 mg-N/L in concentration and 2.45 million kg/year in loads (Table 2).
+Trends in ammonium concentrations and loads were “highly likely” to be decreasing over the 1970-2019 period by 0.17 mg-N/L in concentration and 2.45 million kg/year in loads (Table 2).
 Figure 6B shows that ammonium concentrations were consistently lower in recant decade (2009-2019) then they were in the early decade (1980-1970) because of the consolidation of wastewater treatment to the Regional San treatment plant below Freeport .
-The decrease in median concentrations between the early and recent decade is statistically significant for all month of the year (figure 6D).
+The decrease in median concentrations between the early and recent decade is statistically significant for all months of the year (figure 6D).
+Annual average ammonium concentrations were higher for two drought years near the end of the record (water years 2015 and 2016) because of flow reversal due to tides near the sampling site at Freeport.
+This did not affect the flow-normalized trend line.

 Total Kjeldahl nitrogen concentrations and loads follow a similar pattern in time to that of nitrate (Figures 5E and 5F).
 Results of the EGRETci test show higher variation in flow normalized TKN concentrations and loads in the late 1970 and early 1980 reflected in the wide 90% confidence band during that time period.
 Overall, there is a “very likely” decrease in concentration (about 0.26 mg-N/L) and a strong “highly likely” decrease in loads (about 4.08 million kg-N/Year) over the 1970-2019 period (Table 2).
+This may also be attributable to relocation of the wastewater treatment facilities or other upstream effects.

-OP concentrations and loads decline in the initial modeling period down from highs of 0.09 mg-P/, and 1.1 million kg/year respectively (Figures 5G and 5H).
+OP concentrations and loads decline in the initial modeling period down from highs of 0.09 mg-P/L, and 1.1 million kg-P/year respectively (Figures 5G and 5H).
 Flow normalized concentration or load show little variation within the confidence intervals.
 Results from the EGRETci test show that there is a “highly likely” decrease in concentration (about 0.04 mg-N/L) and loads (about 0.57 million kg/Year) over the 1970-2019 period (Table 2).

 Trends in TP concentration and loads follow a similar pattern (figures 5J and 5K).
 After the decline in the TP concentrations and loads in the early part of the record, there is a slight increase to about 0.08 mg-P/L and 3.1 million kg-P/year in 2006 then gradually declining again through the rest of the period.
 Overall results from the EGRETci test show that there a “highly likely” decrease in concentration (about 0.09 mg-P/L) and “highly likely” decrease in loads (about 1.54 million kg/Year) over the 1970-2019 period (Table 2).
+For both OP and TP, the drop in concentrations and load in the early part of the record are likely attributable to relocation of the wastewater treatment facilities.